i05nagai/memorandum/language/english_speaking.md

         * I wonder whether you could pass me the butter
     * surprise
 * We expected their apartment to be very big, but it's no bigger than ours.
+* rapport
+    * agreement or sympathy between people or groups
+    * a good understanding of someone and an ability to communicate well with them
+        * build rapport
+        * She has a good rapport with her staff.
         * we develop a good/close rapport
 * attachment
     * I have a deep attachment to this project
     * I have a special attachment to this company since I received my first order from them